 You may either vote "For" the nominees to the Board or you may "Withhold" your vote for one or more of the nominees.
-For proposal 2, you may vote "For" or "Against" or abstain from voting.
+With regard to the advisory vote on how frequently we should solicit stockholder advisory approval of named executive compensation, you may vote for any one of: one year, two years, or three years, or you may abstain from voting on that matter.
+For each of the other matters to be voted on, you may vote "For" or "Against" or abstain from voting.